ltworf/typedload/docs/examples.md

 ### Object type in value

 Let's assume that our json objects contain a *type* field that names the object itself.

+This makes conflicts impossible and so in the union the correct type will always be picked.

-Slack sends events in this way for example.
+Slack sends events in this way.

 ```python
 import typedload